hitman-resources/hitman-resources.github.io/README.md

 # hitman-resources.github.io
-Hitman resources - a page for modding resources and a host for QuickEdit's (discontinued) web version.
+Hitman resources - a page for modding resources and a host for QuickMod's Mod Explorer.

 # IMPORTANT NOTE